gacela-project/laravel-gacela-example/README.md

 ## Injecting the Doctrine ProductRepository to the Facade Factory

-The Gacela Factory (as well as the Config and DependencyProvider) has an autowiring logic that will automagically resolve its dependencies.
+The Gacela Factory has an autowiring logic that will automagically resolve its dependencies.
 The only exception is for interfaces, when there is no way to discover what want to inject there.
-For this purpose, you simply need to define the mapping between the interfaces and to what do you want them to be resolved (in `gacela.php`): `mappingInterfaces(): array`
+For this purpose, you simply need to define the mapping between the interfaces and to what do you want them to be resolved.
+You can do this in two ways

-Actually, in our current context/example (using laravel) it does not make sense the idea of injecting an `Entity Manager`, but in case we would like to inject an instance from the kernel, we should inject it to the Gacela bootstrap.

-### How can you use the original laravel app in Gacela?

-To use the original app you simply pass it as a global service in Gacela in the entry point of the application.
-It might be in the `public/index.php` or `bin/console`.
+- OPTION A: In the `Gacela::bootstrap()` you just pass the globalServices that will be used in the `gacela.php` file.

 ```php
 # bootstrap/app.php